Direct High-Resolution Imaging of Earth-Like Exoplanets: Summary of Current Capabilities

-Approaching to $r=0.001\,$AU (4.24\,ly) boosts the planet’s apparent diameter to $\sim4.3\,\mathrm{arcsec}$, but even a $D=0.05\,\mathrm{m}$ telescope at $v=0.2\,c$ has only a $\sim5\,\mathrm{s}$ flyby window, $\sim6\,\mathrm{s}$ per $\mu$as‐equivalent pixel photon‐collection, and faces extreme navigation, dust‐shielding, and communication challenges—no near‐term path to realization.
-In situ imaging thus remains conceptual, with no near‐term path to realization.
+Approaching to $r=0.001\,$AU (for a target at 4.24\,ly) boosts the planet’s apparent diameter to $\sim4.3\,\mathrm{arcsec}$, but even a $D=0.05\,\mathrm{m}$ telescope on transient flyby geometry at $v=0.2\,c$ has only a $\sim5\,\mathrm{s}$ flyby window, $\sim6\,\mathrm{s}$ per $\mu$as-equivalent pixel photon-collection, and faces extreme navigation, dust-shielding, and communication challenges---no near-term path to realization.
+In situ imaging thus remains conceptual, with no near-term path to realization.